flaxandteal/dp-compose/v2/stacks/README.md

 Deploys a stack for the home page and census hub in web mode.

 1) The first time that you run it, you will need to generate the assets and have the zebedee content.
-It also assumes htat you have defined `zebedee_root` env var in your system.
+It also assumes that you have defined `zebedee_root` env var in your system.

 2) Go to the stack root folder